Radiofrequency Facet Denervation

 - Injury or accident

-The damaged facet joints press on nearby nerves.
-This causes pain.
-If pain caused by the damaged joints does not improve with physical therapy, medications or both, doctors might suggest RFD.
+The damaged facet joints can cause pain by pressing on nearby nerves.
+If pain caused by the damaged joints does not improve with physical therapy, medications, or both, doctors might suggest RFD.
+Your doctor tests the nerves to determine which ones are causing pain, then treats the nerves to stop them from sending pain messages.

 To test the nerves, your doctor uses an X-ray to guide a needle to the nerve connected to the damaged joint.
 Once the needle is in place, the doctor injects some local anesthetic to numb the nerve.
 You might have more than one injection, depending on how many joints are damaged.